Real Estate Transfer Tax

 How do I find out if the property is within city limits?

 Your address can be looked up on our website using the Your Place application.
-Once the address information is opened, you can click on Planning/Zoning Info to determine if incorporated, or contact the Finance Department at (630) 420-6059.
+Once the address information is opened, you can click on Planning/Zoning Info to determine if the address in question is within city limits.
+You may also contact the Finance Department with questions at (630) 420-6059.

 Transfer Tax Stamp for Real Estate Purchases